-C. Culminating Requirement (3 units)
+Culminating Requirement (3 units) C. (3)

-(3) IA 500 Culminating Experience.
-Open only to students who have been advanced to candidacy and have satisfied all program requirements except the culminating experience.
-Students have a choice of three options for their culminating experience: thesis, comprehensive examination, or internship project.
-A minimum overall GPA of 3.5 is required for those who choose the thesis option.
-All other students must either pass a comprehensive examination or complete an approved internship project and submit an internship report for approval.
-Credit will be given upon successful defense of a thesis, passing of a comprehensive examination, or acceptance of the internship project report.
+IA 500 Culminating Experience

+Open only to students who have been advanced to candidacy (see above) and have satisfied all program requirements except the culminating experience.
+Students have a choice of either a thesis or internship project.
+A minimum overall GPA of 3.5 is required for thesis option.
+All internship projects must be approved prior to the start of the project.
+Credit will be given upon successful defense of a thesis or the internship project report.
 Graded Credit/No Credit.